 - We shut down our self-serve hot bar and salad bar and replaced these services with more grab ‘n go items

 - We are upholding the Governor’s requirement that reusable bags not be used

 - The Front end is working to have every other register open to allow for more space between customers

 - We installed health shields to provide added protection for cashiers

 - There are plastic gloves, sanitizing wipes and step-by-step directions for using them at the entrance of the store and in the bulk aisle

 - Staff required to wear a face mask or shield

-- Customers encouraged to wear face coverings, disposable masks available for those without one
+- Customers required to wear face coverings, disposable masks available for those without one

 Out of concern for the health of our community, we are not able to accept any item returns at this time (including refunds, store credits, and product exchanges).
 If any fresh product does not meet your standards or was spoiled or bad before its sell-by date, we will replace the item or issue a refund/credit.
 We are simply asking that you dispose of the product at home and bring us a receipt or speak with a manager so we can make it right.